Yan Gomes Player Props: Cubs vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 17th in the league with a collective 8.6 strikeouts per nine innings.

-- The Mets have the 24th-ranked team ERA among all MLB pitching staffs (4.70).
+- The Mets have the 24th-ranked team ERA across all league pitching staffs (4.70).

-- Mets pitchers combine to surrender the fourth-most home runs in baseball (68 total, 1.4 per game).
+- Mets pitchers combine to give up the fourth-most home runs in baseball (69 total, 1.4 per game).

-- Senga makes the start for the Mets, his ninth of the season.
-He is 4-2 with a 3.77 ERA and 55 strikeouts through 43 2/3 innings pitched.
+- The Mets will send Carrasco (0-2) out to make his fifth start of the season.
+He is 0-2 with an 8.68 ERA and 11 strikeouts in 18 2/3 innings pitched.

-- His last appearance came on Wednesday against the Tampa Bay Rays, when the righty threw six innings, surrendering one earned run while giving up three hits.
+- The right-hander's last appearance came on Friday against the Cleveland Guardians, when he tossed five innings, surrendering five earned runs while giving up five hits.

-- The 30-year-old has amassed an ERA of 3.77, with 11.5 strikeouts per nine innings, in eight games this season.
-Opposing hitters have a .224 batting average against him.
+- The 36-year-old has put together an 8.68 ERA and 5.3 strikeouts per nine innings across four games this season, while giving up a batting average of .260 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.